 2. Advanced data control

-The new data model allows marketers to start adapting to the impending cookie-less scenario brought about by changes to online data privacy.
+The new data model allows marketers to start adapting to a possible future cookie-less scenario brought about by changes to online data privacy.

 GA4 also includes conversion modeling to help measure the customer journey without cookies (trackers that were used to monitor and analyze site visitor behavior) and identifiers.

-With advanced data control, you can rely on GA4 to measure marketing results even when third-party cookies are entirely phased out.
+With advanced data control, you can rely on GA4 to measure marketing results even if third-party cookies are entirely phased out.

 As Google continues to integrate more artificial intelligence (AI) and ML into its analytics tools, marketers are able to see more insights into future customer behavior.

 The program analyzes trends in collected data to predict consumer behavior.
-This is based on things like past purchasing actions, browsing habits, ad-clicking activity, and more.
+This is based on things like past purchasing actions, browsing habits, and ad-clicking activity.

 4. More benefits for Google Ads